chandarepo/SpringBootProject/README.md

 Design allows any formatter to convert, and API is extensible to use.

 MockMvc for RestController Testcase,
-SpringBootTest for Service Dependency Injection,
+SpringBootTest for Services Testcase,
-Junit for unit test cases,
+Junit for unit Testcase,
 Swagger for API info